real2two/real2two/README.md

 # 👋 Hey!
 I'm Two.

-I'm a full-stack developer who likes to contribute to open source projects, and make projects for fun.
+I'm a full-stack developer who likes to contribute to open source projects and make projects for fun.

-Most of my projects are made with **Javascript** (Node.JS), which is my main language.
+Most of my projects are made with **Javascript**, including Node.JS.
 (I haven't learned Typescript yet.)

 I'll be making a portfolio soon *hopefully*.